In this article

 People are impatient.
 We like instant gratification.
-So a page taking forever to load?
+So is a page taking forever to load?
 Nope.

 Don't believe me?
 Even a 1-second page response delay can cause a 7% reduction in conversion rates.

 That's a massive chunk of visitors and if that's happening when they're getting ready to make a purchase?
-That's a huge risk that shoppers get distracted and abandon their cart.
+That's a huge risk that shoppers get distracted and abandon their carts.

 The digital marketing industry calls them “rage clicks” and that is exactly what happens before the potential customer clicks out of your online shop forever.